 Hey there, friends!
 Welcome back to the 12 Days of Christmas.
 Today is Day 2.

 In case you missed the start of this celebration, yesterday I shared a woodland-inspired Christmas tree.
-I also kicked off our daily giveaways with a $100 Target Gift Card.
 You can click here to get caught up.

 Today, we are moving on to holiday entertaining.
 Last Friday I showed you a fun DIY Holiday Art project I created for Staples.
 Well, during the process of coming up with that idea, I purchased a bunch of other random things that I thought I might be able to incorporate in future projects (A bad habit of mine).

 I thought about returning the items, but instead I used them to create four ideas to add a really unique and personal touch to your holiday entertaining.
 Let me show you what I whipped up.

 First, I found this chalkboard tape.
 Love it!
 I had no idea that this stuff existed, so I was super excited to give it a try.